AurelieSar/DrumsBiomech/README.md

 [![Launch Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AurelieSar/DrumsBiomech//main?urlpath=voila%2Frender%2FProjet_Drums-v2.ipynb)

-Please note that this interface can be relatively long to load, and that in case of inactivity it will reset.
+Please note that this interface can be relatively long to load.
+In case it blocks during the step 4/11, do not hesitate to refresh the page.
+Once the server is created, the website is quite fluid.
+In case of inactivity, it will reset and the server will need to be created again.

 ## Prerequisites